Best Hub Services Platforms: ConnectiveRx vs AssistRx vs CareMetx vs EVERSANA

 |---|---|---|---|---|

 Strategic read: WCAS’s ~$600M AssistRx acquisition signals a bet on tech-enabled access as independent growth platform.
 General Atlantic’s CareMetx backing positions it for further consolidation or IPO.
 EVERSANA’s continuation fund and aggressive M&A suggest building toward IPO or strategic sale.
-ConnectiveRx under Genstar is the most mature PE story and may be approaching a sale process.
+Public sources still anchor ConnectiveRx to Genstar Capital, making it the most mature PE story in the set.

 Manufacturer Client Base